MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-ios.md

 - **Required password type**
   *Supported for iOS 8.0 and later*

-  Choose if a password should have only **Numeric** characters, or if there should be a mix of numbers and other characters (**Alphanumeric**).
+  Choose the password type required on the device.
+When set to **Not configured**, which is the default choice, Intune doesn't change or update this setting.
+Your options:

+  - **Not configured**: Password is determined by the device's default settings.
+Their OS might allow simple passwords, like *0000* and *1234*.
+  - **Alphanumeric**: Password must contain a mix of uppercase letters, lowercase letters, and numeric characters.
+  - **Numeric**: Passwords at minimum must be a set of numeric characters, such as *123456789*, and can also contain alphabetic characters, such as *abcdef*.

 - **Number of non-alphanumeric characters in password**
   Enter the minimum number of special characters, such as `&`, `#`, `%`, `!`, and so on, that must be in the password.

   Setting a higher number requires the user to create a password that is more complex.

 - **Maximum minutes after screen lock before password is required**
   *Supported for iOS 8.0 and later*

-  Specify how soon after the screen is locked before a user must enter a password to access the device.
-Options include the default of *Not configured*, *Immediately*, and from *1 Minute* to *4 hours*.
+  Select how much time can pass after the screen locks before the user must enter a password to access the device again.
+Options include the default of **Not configured**, **Immediately**, and from **1 minute** to **4 hours**.

 - **Maximum minutes of inactivity until screen locks**
-  Enter the idle time before the device locks its screen.
-Options include the default of *Not configured*, *Immediately*, and from *1 Minute* to *15 Minutes*.
+  Enter the amount of idle time allowed before the device locks its screen.
+Options include the default of **Not configured**, **Immediately**, and from **1 minute** to **15 minutes**.

 - **Password expiration (days)**
   *Supported for iOS 8.0 and later*

-  Select the number of days before the password expires, and they must create a new one.
+  Enter how long, in days, a password is valid before the user must create a new one.

 - **Number of previous passwords to prevent reuse**
   *Supported for iOS 8.0 and later*

   Enter the number of previously used passwords that can't be used.
+For example, if you enter 5, users can't reuse their 5 most recent passwords.

 ### Device Security